Roman Catholic Diocese of San Diego: 1990 to present

 Brom also created a pastoral center in San Diego after selling the former chancery building to the University of San Diego.
 In 2012, Pope Benedict XVI named Auxiliary Bishop Cirilo Flores from the Diocese of Orange as coadjutor bishop in San Diego.
-When Brom retired in 2013, Flores became the next bishop of San Diego.
-However, Flores died from a stroke and cancer in September 2014.
+When Brom retired in 2013, Flores became the next bishop of San Diego, but he died from a stroke and cancer in September 2014.

 In March 2015, Pope Francis appointed Auxiliary Bishop Robert McElroy from the Archdiocese of San Francisco as bishop of San Diego.
-The pope made McElroy a cardinal in May 2022.
-McElroy was named Archbishop of Washington in January 2025.

-In May 2025, Pope Leo XIV appointed Michael Pham to succeed McElroy.
-He was Pope Leo XIV's first episcopal appointment for the United States and the first Vietnamese-American bishop to head a diocese.
+The pope created McElroy as a cardinal in May 2022.
+He was named Archbishop of Washington by Francis in January 2025.
+In May 2025, Pope Leo XIV appointed Auxiliary Bishop Michael Pham of San Diego to succeed McElroy.
+Pham was Leo XIV's first episcopal appointment for the United States and the first Vietnamese-American to head a diocese.

-In June 2025, Pham authored a joint letter with his Auxiliary Bishops Ramon Bejarano and Felipe Pulido announcing that a group of clergy and faith leaders would block the detaining of immigrants at the Edward J. Schwartz U.S. Courthouse in San Diego on June 20, World Refugee Day.
+In June 2025, Pham authored a joint letter with his Auxiliary Bishops Ramon Bejarano and Felipe Pulido announcing that a group of clergy and faith leaders would block the detaining of immigrants at the Edward J. Schwartz U.S. Courthouse in San Diego on June 20th, World Refugee Day.
 On that day, Pham led a dozen religious leaders who stopped United States Immigration and Customs Enforcement (ICE) and United States Border Patrol agents from detaining immigrants.

 Clergy sexual abuse cases

-A 16-year-old boy in 1977 filed a complaint of sexual assault against Reverend John Daly with the Holtville police.
-The boy said that Daly picked up him and a companion while hitchhiking and offered to let them stay for the night at St. Joseph Church.
-The boy awoke in the middle of the night to find Daly performing oral sex on him.
-Three days after Daly's arrest, the local district attorney told police that the diocese would send Daly away for treatment and that it was dropping charges.
-In 2002, the 1977 complainant sued the diocese.

-Reverend Edward Rodrigue pleaded no contest in 1979 of sexually abusing an 11-year-old developmentally disabled boy in Highland.
+Edward Rodrigue, a diocesan priest, pleaded no contest in 1979 of sexually abusing an 11-year-old developmentally disabled minor in Highland.
 The diocese removed him from ministry and sent him for 11 months of treatment at a center in Azusa.
 He was laicized in 1992.
-After being arrested in 1997 for child abuse, Rodrigue admitted to sexually abusing dozens of children during his time as a priest.
-Rodrigue was sentenced to 10 years in prison for abusing children in 1998.
+After being arrested in 1997 for child abuse, Rodrigue admitted to sexually abusing dozens of minors during his time as a priest.
+Rodrigue was sentenced to 10 years in prison in 1998.
 By the end of 2004, 15 men had sued the diocese, claiming they were sexually abused by Rodrigue.

-Five women sued the diocese in 2003, claiming that they had been sexually assaulted as minors by Reverend Franz Robier during the 1950s.
-The victims included four orphans from Europe living at a facility in the diocese.
-Records showed that Bishop Buddy sent Robier away for treatment after receiving complaints, then allowed him later to resume ministry.